nyoungstudios/Photoshop-Resize-Scripts/README.md

 ## Details
 1. The scripts will resize all .jpgs in the folder that you select.
-2. The resize photos will be stored a subfolder called "Resize" with the width of the photo appended to the end of the original file name.
+2. The resized photos will be saved as a copy in a subfolder called "Resize" with the width of the photo appended to the end of the original file name.

 ## ProTips:
 1. Set up a keyboard shortcut instead of clicking "File" -> "Scripts" -> "Browse" everytime you want to run your script.
 I have mine setup as "Ctrl + Alt + ."